Laf111/CEMU-Batch-Framework/README.md

         - you'll have to recompile all shader caches each time host change

     - If you install a version for each host (and use a specific mlc01 folder location) :
-        - you'll have to update your settings if the driver letter of your USB device change
+        - you'll have to update your settings if the driver letter of your USB device is changed
+        - BatchFw fix broken shortcuts (Wii-U Games\\fix broken shortcuts.lnk can be also use if you move your games'folder)